 V. Environmental Issues

-a. recognize and seek to mitigate environmenta. recognize and seek to mitigate environmental pollution,
+a. recognize and seek to mitigate the environmental impact of surface coating pollution,

-b. minimize the discharge of paint, oil, refrigerants, and other chemicals into the environment during vehicle service operations,
+b. minimize the discharge of paint, oil, refrigerants, and other chemicals into the environment during surface coating operations,

 c. respect and protect environmentally sensitive areas,